 Stored safely, maintained securely, are retrievable in a timely manner, and disposed of appropriately.

 Accurate, complete, understandable and contemporaneous in accordance with professional standards and guidance.

-There should be a records management policy to ensure that records are managed in accordance with the Data Protection Act 1998, with a nominated person responsible for records management.
+There should be a records management policy to ensure that records are managed in accordance with the Data Protection Regulations 2018, with a nominated person responsible for records management.
 There should be induction and ongoing staff training with clear procedures for staff to follow to ensure that confidential information is appropriately handled and safeguarded, that records are retained in accordance with legislation, and that there is effective back up of electronic records.

 Accurate dental records can help practitioners to reach a diagnosis, by providing detailed information about the changing oral health status of a patient.
 Detailed records can also help to prevent adverse incidents occurring, for example, if the records are not clear, the wrong tooth could be treated or a previously noticed carious cavity overlooked.